Friday, November 14, 2008

 The cross-dressing killer

-I'm A Cop was a series from Magazine Enterprises (ME) that went three issues in 1954.
+I'm A Cop was a series from Magazine Enterprises (ME). which was published for three issues in 1954.
 This is issue #3, entirely illustrated by Bob Powell.

 Powell's art looks a little different to me than in either Harvey Comics or ME of the era, where his work appeared frequently.
 He might have been using different assistants, or at least he approached the job differently.
 It looks like tracings of photos were used for some of the backgrounds, and each story has silhouetted figures in some of the panels, which is stylistically different than other Powell artwork I've seen.